infinitered/ExpensifyApp/contributingGuides/TESTING_APPLE_GOOGLE_SIGNIN.md

 ### Web

 The Sign in with Apple process will break after the user signs in if the pop-up process is not started from a page at an HTTPS domain registered with Apple.
-We can make a new configuration with your custom HTTPS domain, but then the Apple configuration won't match that of Expensify's backend.
+To fix this, you could make a new configuration with your own HTTPS domain, but then the Apple configuration won't match that of Expensify's backend.

 So to be able to test this, we have two parts:
 1. Create a valid Sign in with Apple token using valid configuration for the Expensify app, by creating and intercepting one on Android